The Things You'll Wish You Knew Before Visiting Costa Rica

 2. Public buses are decent

-The public buses in Costa Rica are ridiculously cheap and convenient.
-Unlike most other things in the country, the actually generally run on time.
-Granted they are not always the most comfortable, but to get from point A to point B, public buses are your best option.
+The public buses in Costa Rica are cheap and convenient.
+Unlike most other things in the country, the actually run on time.
+They are not always the most comfortable, but to get from point A to point B, public buses are your best option.
 If you want to travel to several locations, buses are not the best because you will often have to go back to San Jose to connect to your next destination.
 It’s too much of a pain.

 3. Download the app Off the Grid Traveler